mdesouky/B_Code_Challenge/README.md

 4. AWS CDK

 ## Notes
+1. I've Went with CDK although the choices were Terraform or Cloudformation since CDK practically deploys a cloudformation stack and a template can be easily sythesized from the code
-1. I have not spent time writing code to deploy a dedicated VPC since a [best practices VPC](https://docs.aws.amazon.com/quickstart/latest/vpc/architecture.html) done by AWS is readily available and can be easily deployed into any account
+2. I have not spent time writing code to deploy a dedicated VPC since a [best practices VPC](https://docs.aws.amazon.com/quickstart/latest/vpc/architecture.html) done by AWS is readily available and can be easily deployed into any account
-2. By design server can only be accessed using Session manager, hence no ssh key has been configured on the instance.
+3. By design server can only be accessed using Session manager, hence no ssh key has been configured on the instance.
-3. Since not much detail was given, I've configured a really simple html page to replace the default page of Apache, otherwise there should be a virtual host configured
+4. Since not much detail was given, I've configured a really simple html page to replace the default page of Apache, otherwise there should be a virtual host configured
-4. Since the Instance is in a private subnet with no LB configured then it can be only tested from within the instance itself as illustrated below
+5. Since the Instance is in a private subnet with no LB configured then it can be only tested from within the instance itself as illustrated below

 ```bash
 [root@ip-10-10-22-169 ~]# curl 127.0.0.1